Club Q shooting suspect appears bruised, battered during subdued first court hearing

 COLORADO SPRINGS —The bruised and battered 22-year-old accused of killing 5 people and wounding at least 17 others Saturday night at an LGBTQ club in Colorado Springs weakly muttered answers to a judge’s questions and never rose from a chair during their first court appearance Wednesday.

-Anderson Lee Aldrich, whose head was slumped on his shoulder, appeared clad in a bright yellow smock in court via video uplink from the El Paso County jail.
+Anderson Lee Aldrich, head slumped on shoulder, appeared clad in a bright yellow smock in court via video uplink from the El Paso County jail.
 Aldrich was ordered held without bond during the first advisement hearing.

 Aldrich, their face apparently swollen, muttered a delayed “yes” and “no” in a weak, somewhat-garbled voice when asked questions by El Paso County Judge Charlotte Ankeny.